How does stress affect the heart?

 Changing your lifestyle in a positive way can help you feel better able to cope with some of the demands put on you.
 A balanced diet and regular physical activity will help you cope with stress.

-If you often feel stressed or anxious, it's important to learn how to relax.
+If you often feel stressed or anxious, it's important to find tools to help you to relax.

 Some people find that physical activity, yoga or other relaxation techniques can help.
 You could make a list of things that help you to relax and schedule one every day.